 The Intestacy Calculators℠ formerly available at MyStateWill.com are being updated with new features and moved to this site.
-Each Intestacy Calculator℠ is a separate program and, as each state has a unique set of intestate laws, every state’s Intestacy Calculator℠ must be individually coded before publication.
+They have also been renamed to more appropriately reflect to complexity of each program’s function, which must analyze the unique set of user facts in comparison with the applicable laws to determine those who qualify as the legal heirs before ultimately determining the required division among those heirs.
+Each Intestacy Evaluator℠ is a separate program and, as each state has a unique set of intestate laws, every state’s Intestacy Evaluator℠ must be individually coded before publication.

 Who qualifies as any given person’s legal heirs when there isn’t a valid will?
 The answer relies upon many factors, such as where a person permanently resided, where the person owned real estate, the combined value of the person’s assets, and, in some states, the value of that person’s real estate and personal property.
 One of the more important factors is the family relationship each surviving relative has with the deceased person, as well as the relationship any individual surviving relative has with every other surviving relative.